kubesphere/website/content/en/docs/cluster-administration/cluster-wide-alerting-and-notification/notification-manager.md

 weight: 2020
 ---

 [Notification Manager](https://github.com/kubesphere/notification-manager) manages notifications in KubeSphere.
-It receives alerts or notifications from different senders and then send notifications to different users.
+It receives alerts or notifications from different senders and then sends notifications to different users.

 Supported senders includes: